MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-knowledge-base.md

 ### LUIS and QnA Maker

 Some knowledge bots might use QnA Maker to answer basic questions in combination with LUIS to determine intents, extract entities and invoke more elaborate dialogs.
 For example, consider a simple IT Help Desk bot.
 This bot may use QnA Maker to answer basic questions about Windows or Outlook, but it might also need to facilitate scenarios like password reset, which require intent recognition and back-and-forth communication between user and bot.
 There are a few ways that a bot may implement a hybrid of LUIS and QnA Maker:

 1. Call both QnA Maker and LUIS at the same time, and respond to the user by using information from the first one that returns a score of a specific threshold.
 2. Call LUIS first, and if no intent meets a specific threshold score, i.e., "None" intent is triggered, then call QnA Maker.
 Alternatively, create a LUIS intent for QnA Maker, feeding your LUIS model with example QnA questions that map to "QnAIntent."
 3. Call QnA Maker first, and if no answer meets a specific threshold score, then call LUIS.

-The Bot Builder SDK for Node.js and the Bot Builder SDK for C# provide built-in support for LUIS and QnA Maker.
+The Bot Builder SDK provide built-in support for LUIS and QnA Maker.
 This enables you to trigger dialogs or automatically answer questions using LUIS and/or QnA Maker without having to implement custom calls to either tool.
-For example, if LUIS has enabled you to determine intent, you could trigger a [BasicQnAMakerDialog][qnamakerTemplate] to initiate the process of answering the user's question.
+See the [bot service templates](bot-service-concept-templates.md) for more information.

 > [!TIP]
 > When implementing a combination of LUIS, QnA Maker, and/or Azure Search,